dchege711/study_buddy/readme.md

 ## Tasks

-:soon: Support extended sessions without requiring a re-login.

-:soon: Define a log out procedure and write the required code.

 :soon: Implement logic for recovering cards from the trash.

 :soon: Implement a method that cleans all the cards in the trash and unvalidated accounts that are more than 30 days old.